 To help lighten your cash outflow, you can also tap onto your MediSave to pay for the deductible and co-insurance, up to specified limits, if they are not covered by your health insurance.

 Why are these out-of-pocket costs necessary?

 In Singapore, the MediShield Life Plan and Integrated Shield Plan include deductibles and co-insurance as these features encourage everyone to play a more active role in managing their medical care costs and preventing over-consumption of medical services.
 These features help to ensure healthcare costs and health insurance premiums remain affordable and sustainable for all Singaporeans in the long term.

 How can you reduce out-of-pocket expenses?

 There are a few ways to reduce your out-of-pocket costs.
 For instance, opting for panel specialists within your health plan’s provider network may give you access to preferred consultation rates.
-You should also request for pre-approval of your claims before going for any planned medical treatments as this gives you certainty of your claim outcome.

 There is also the option of adding a rider plan to your Integrated Shield Plan to reduce your out-of-pocket expenses.
 One of the benefits of a rider plan is that it provides coverage for deductible and co-insurance, subject to limits.
 Do note however, that as of March 2018, the Ministry of Health requires all new rider plans to include a co-payment of 5% or more so that everyone takes on a shared responsibility for their healthcare needs.
-Opting for panel specialists and requesting for pre-approval or seeking treatment at a restructured hospital can allow you to enjoy lower co-payment with your rider plan.
+Opting for panel specialists and seeking treatment at a restructured hospital can allow you to enjoy lower co-payment with your rider plan.